davidquintr/portfolio/README.md

 ## To do

 1. ☀️ Switch to Light Mode.
+(It's almost ready, but it's not what I expected.
+When it surpasses my standards, I will publish it).

 ## Completed
 1. 📕 Blog for long projects.